 - 2 tablespoons champagne vinegar

-- Once cooled shuck corn, corn off into a bowl.
+- Once cooled shuck corn and cut corn into a bowl.

 - Squeeze lime juice over the avocado and mix in right before serving.